GurmeetsK/University-of-Vermont-Salary-Analysis/README.md

 As a brief conclusion: We can definitely see a downwards trajectory with employee count growth, total salary expenditure growth and a dwindling ratio of CAS Employees to total employees.
 The article is correct.

+The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/tysonpo/university-salaries), which, in turn was taken from the [University website](https://www.uvm.edu/oir/faculty-and-staff)